-This article was published in the Spring 1995 issue of Jewish Action, put out by the Union of Orthodox Rabbis.
+This article was published in the Spring 1995 issue of Jewish Action, put out by the Union of Orthodox Jewish Congregations of America.
 Because Jewish Action is a family magazine, the article is a popular, rather than scholarly one.
 This does not mean that the arguments in it are faulty; I stand behind them fully.
 Feedback is welcome. - Lisa

 The Exodus and Ancient Egyptian Records